OctopusDeploy/docs/docs/key-concepts/environments/machine-policies.md

 ## Ignore machines that are unavailable during health checks

-By default, health checks fail if any deployment targets are unavailable during the health check.
-Machine policies offer an option to ignore machines if they are unavailable during a health check:
+By default, health checks fail if any deployment targets are unavailable during the health check. Â Machine policies offer an option to ignore machines if they are unavailable during a health check:

 ![](/docs/images/5669423/5865592.png)

-By selecting **Unavailable machines will not cause health checks to fail,** any deployment targets that Octopus cannot contact during a health check will be skipped and the health check marked as successful.
+By selecting **Unavailable machines will not cause health checks to fail,**Â any deployment targets that Octopus cannot contact during a health check will be skipped and the health check marked as successful.
 If the target is contactable but encounters an error or warning, the usual health check behavior will proceed (ie. a warning will be reported or the health check will fail with an error).

 ## Configure how Calamari and Tentacle are updated

-Brand new Tentacle and SSH endpoints require the installation of Calamari to perform a deployment.
-Also, if Calamari is updated, the Octopus Server will push the update to Tentacle and SSH endpoints.
-When there is a Tentacle update, Octopus can automatically update Tentacle endpoints.
-Machine policies allow the customization of when Calamari and Tentacle updates occur.
+Brand new Tentacle and SSH endpoints require the installation of Calamari to perform a deployment. Â Also, if Calamari is updated, the Octopus Server will push the update to Tentacle and SSH endpoints.
+When there is a Tentacle update, Octopus can automatically update Tentacle endpoints. Â Machine policies allow the customization of when Calamari and Tentacle updates occur.

 ![](/docs/images/5669423/5865594.png)

-By default, Calamari will be installed or updated when a machine is involved in a deployment.
-The other two options will update Calamari:
+By default, Calamari will be installed or updated when a machine is involved in a deployment. Â The other two options will update Calamari:

 - the first time a machine is added to Octopus and then subsequently when it is involved in a deployment
 - any time Octopus detects Calamari is out of date (after health checks for example)

-Tentacle can be toggled to manually or automatically update Tentacle.
-If **Automatically update Tentacle**is selected, Octopus will start a task to update Tentacles whenever Octopus detects that there is a pending Tentacle upgrade (after health checks for example).
+Tentacle can be toggled to manually or automatically update Tentacle. Â If **Automatically update Tentacle**is selected, Octopus will start a task to update Tentacles whenever Octopus detects that there is a pending Tentacle upgrade (after health checks for example).
 Conversely, Octopus will not automatically start a task to update Tentacle but will prompt to begin a Tentacle update on the environments screen.

 ## Automatically delete machines

-Machine policies can be configured to automatically remove unavailable machines after a time period.
-When a health check runs, it will detect if a machine is unavailable (cannot be contacted).
-When this option is set to **Automatically delete unavailable machines,** Octopus will periodically check how long the machine has been unavailable.
-If the number of hours specified by **Hours unavailable** has elapsed, the machine will be permanently deleted from Octopus.
+Machine policies can be configured to automatically remove unavailable machines after a time period. Â When a health check runs, it will detect if a machine is unavailable (cannot be contacted).
+When this option is set to **Automatically delete unavailable machines,** Octopus will periodically check how long the machine has been unavailable. Â If the number of hours specified by **Hours unavailable** has elapsed, the machine will be permanently deleted from Octopus.

 ![](/docs/images/5669423/5865595.png)